 In general, the timing of traffic lights does not disadvantage cyclists on the cycle path.
 In fact, in some instances, cyclists get a green light twice as frequently as drivers do.
 This is only possible to do if the modes are separated and have their own traffic lights.

 To answer questions about the details that have to do with crossing the extra traffic islands that emerge from this design for people with disabilities I have taken some pictures that explain this far better than words could.

-This post was originally published on the blog ‘A view from the cycle path’ on Thursday, 7 April 2011
+This post, written by me, was originally published on the blog ‘A view from the cycle path’ on Thursday, 7 April 2011

 Original 28 comments:

 Corey said… This is a very important and informative entry, though it leaves me feeling incredibly demoralized.
 I’ve written to NACTO about my dismay over their inadequate guide, and I wish I could do more to broaden their awareness.
 As an American, I’m very worried for the future of transport in our nation, especially when our “innovation” is still abysmally regressive.
 7 April 2011 01:28

 dr2chase said… Much like the gorilla walking through the teams-passing-balls video, if you’re not expecting it, you won’t see it.
 7 April 2011 02:34